Kindergarten Worksheets and Printables (FREE)

 Guess what?
 Students are learning, and they will continue to learn.
 Let’s stick together and help one another.

-Opinion writing for kids in kindergarten is my favorite concept to teach.
+Opinion writing in kindergarten is my favorite concept to teach.
 But, it’s an all-out struggle.
 Rightly so, five year old students come to our classes without any previous experience with getting their thoughts on paper.

 Teachers often think that opinion writing has to be started in the second semester of the year in kindergarten.
 I disagree.